FierceEagle/fierceeagle.github.io/index.md

 ### *Land's End*

 Today we explored the interrelation of socio-economics and food consumption in the Greater London area.
-While we met some obstacels in our way, we achieved to find some interesting tid-bits and could make some interesting observations.
+While there were some obstacles in our way, we found some interesting tidbits and could make some interesting observations.
 Sadly, not always did our approaches work and thus we tried to learn why they did not work out as planned.
-Thus this is a time for self-reflection and to learn what we could improve in future work in exploring the interplay between socio-economics and food consumption.
+Thus, this is a time for self-reflection and to learn what we could improve in future workd in exploring the interplay between socio-economics and food consumption.

 #### To Improve the Recipe

 After rounding up the analysis, we want to take a final look back and consider what can be done better and where we could extend further from the foundation we have built here.

 As a next step, What we might consider is looking deeper into the data to find conjoint clustering and groupings based on a wider range of socio-economic attributes.
 The most obvious example would be the differentiation between the major minorities in the UK, Indian, Pakistani, and Bangladeshi, which in our approach got clustered together based on the skewed singular ethnicity attribute.
-An example to improve this would be based on adding majority religion to the clustering as further attributes, as thus we could better differentiate between both groups, however, this might also introduce further side-effects, thus we kept it simpler for our initial analysis.
-Additionally, we could take geo-distance into account, following the assumption of communities with a similar make-up are centralized into one or few clusters in a city.
+An example to improve this would be based on adding majority religion to the clustering as further attributes.
+Thus we could better differentiate between both groups.
+However, this might also introduce further side-effects, which is why we kept it simpler for our initial analysis.
+Additionally, we could take geo-distance into account, following the assumption that communities with a similar make-up are centralized into one or few clusters in a city.

 Further efforts could be spent looking into data on a deeper granularity.
 In our analysis, we focused on studying MSOA, as they provide high representativeness in the original Tesco data set, while also being more numerous than wards.